 State Authorization Compliance and Reciprocity

-Effective December 2017, the University of Central Florida has been approved by Florida to participate in National Council for State Authorization Reciprocity Agreements.
+The University of Central Florida has been approved to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
 The reciprocity agreements allow for the open delivery of academic credit-earning activities in participating states, including academic field experiences such as internships or practicums.

 Current authorized SARA member states include the District of Columbia, Puerto Rico, the U.S. Virgin Islands and all states except California.
 California is not a SARA state but currently has no state authorization restrictions for regionally accredited public institutions like UCF.
 Therefore, UCF has no U.S. state restrictions on enrolling students.